DataDog/documentation/content/en/serverless/configuration/_index.md

 ## Send telemetry to multiple Datadog organizations

-If you wish to send data to more than one Datadog organizations, follow the instructions for [dual shipping][33] and include the file `datadog.yaml` in the root directory of your project.
+If you wish to send data to more than one Datadog organization, follow the instructions for [dual shipping][33] and include the file `datadog.yaml` in the root directory of your project.

 ## Propagate trace context over AWS resources